What you should know and expect when travelling outside Canada

 - Details about you, your symptoms and location to provide guidance on next steps and identify the appropriate care for your situation.

 For more information:

 If asked to pay up front

 Call Allianz Global Assistance immediately.
-They will attempt to pay the medical provider directly, so you’re not out of pocket.
+They will attempt to arrange direct billing with the medical provider so you’re not out of pocket.
 Acceptance of billing information is solely at the discretion of the medical provider, so at times members may be required to provide the up-front payment.
 Ensure you obtain an itemized invoice for your claim submission.

 Note: Some policies have a Small Claims Filing Clause, which means that if the total cost of treatment is less than $200 CAD, you will pay up front.
-To claim this back you would:
+To claim these expenses, you would:

-- Submit the receipt to your government health insurance, who would provide partial reimbursement, then
+- Submit the receipt to your government health insurance, who will provide partial reimbursement, then

 Do not surrender your passport